•The term 'protein' was first coined by Berzelius (1837) and Mulder (1838).

 2. Amino Acids

-Based on the synthesis in body of organism amino-acids are classified as:
+Classification of amino acids on the basis of synthesis in body of organism :

 |Essential Amino Acids||Non-Essential Amino Acids||Semi Essential Amino Acids|

-Due to these groups amino acids have different structure in solutions of different pH.
+•Due to these groups amino acids have different structure in solutions at different pH.

 |Neutral pH||Acidic Solution||Basic Solution|